neondatabase/website/content/docs/manage/projects.md

 ## About the Settings page

-Once you open a project, you can use the **Settings** page to manage that particular project and configure any defaults.
+Once you open a project, you can use the **Project settings** page to manage that particular project and configure any defaults.

 ![Project Settings page](/docs/manage/settings_page.png)